Digital Financial Assets Law Frequently Asked Questions

 DFAL also authorizes DFPI to bill licensees for the reasonable and necessary costs of examinations.

-12. Will my company be subject to examination?
+12. Will my company be subject to examination if I hold a license?

 Yes, the DFPI may examine licensees and their agents to ensure compliance with DFAL.